 Drupal provides module developers several different methods for creating the different types of links we see on a typical page.
 In this tutorial we'll see how these different types of links relate to each other, and when you might want to make use of them.

-In this tutorial we'll get an overview of:
+In this tutorial we'll provide an overview of the following concepts:

 - Menu links